Root Canal Treatment

 Need a root canal?
 No stress, no fear, no pain.

-Racine WI dentist Dr. Westman: “The prescription of a root canal often evokes a feeling of fear as patients recall horror stories told by folks of a previous generation.
+Dr. Westman: “The thought of a root canal often evokes a feeling of fear as patients recall horror stories told by folks of a previous generation.

 Luckily, for those of us seeking treatment today, dentistry and dental anesthetics have come a long way.”